 1. In the US, users spend a whopping 90% of their total smartphone time on apps.

-People reserve nearly 90% of the time on their smartphones for apps.
+People reserve nearly 90% of their time on their smartphones for apps.
 The remaining 10% or so go on web browsers.
-In the battle of mobile app vs mobile website, statistics show the obvious winner.
+In the battle of mobile apps vs. mobile websites, statistics show the obvious winner.
 And they are even more telling when you consider mobile traffic is actually ahead of desktop browsing.

 In 2018, clients spent 2h 49min on apps and only 25 minutes on web browsing on average.
 While in 2020, these numbers are 3h 35min for apps and 25 minutes for browsers.
 From 2018 to 2020, web browsing time remains more or less the same, while app time continues to grow.
 The forecast for 2021 and 2022 assumes continuous growth.

 These differences are no surprise when you consider the number of available apps.
-Have you ever wondered how many mobile apps are there?
+Have you ever wondered how many mobile apps there are?

 2. There are 2.87 million apps available on Google Play Store.